Budget

 What happens when you hit the cap

-The moment accumulated spend exceeds the cap, the runtime takes over.
-No new phases spawn.
-In-flight fan-out stops spawning items.
-The run ends as blocked — not failed — and every partial output produced before the cap is preserved.
+Once accumulated reported usage exceeds the threshold, the runtime admits no new model calls.
+The run ends as blocked — not failed — and every partial output already produced is preserved.
+The active call cannot be interrupted merely because its final usage is not known yet.

 A blocked run is not a failed run.
 Every phase that completed before the cap keeps its output, json, and usage.
 The finalOutput is composed from the last phase that actually produced output — so a budget-blocked run can still return useful partial work to your conversation.